mmondics/openshift-intro/README.md

 The frontend application, `parksmap`, needs a backend.
 In this section, you will deploy a python application named `nationalparks`.
 This application performs 2D geo-spatial queries against a MongoDB database to locate and return map coordinates of all national parks in North America.

 **NOTE for those in the WSC hands-on lab session, you must complete the following steps from within the WSC linux guest.
 Refer to the [access.md](access.md#connecting-to-openshift-via-the-cli) page.
-If you try to connect directly from the Windows virtual machine terminal, the command will result in an error.**
+If you try to connect directly from the RHEL virtual machine terminal, the command will result in an error.**

 21. From the OpenShift web console, **click your username in the top right corner** (i.e. `Workshop User NN`) and select `Copy login command`.